sbstn-jmnz/sbstn-jmnz.github.io/_javascript/5-closures.md

 permalink: /closures/
 ---

 A very basic closure.
 The function `testClosure` is called from the global scope and reach logic and variables from its scope.
-A function's local variable is not abailable onde the function's scope is closed!
+A function's local variable is not available once the function's scope is closed!

 ```javascript
 function testClosure(){
   var x = 4; // local scope variable